Navigate A BDR with REVER

 To get started, find your saved BDR route by going to the Feed tab > Click the dropdown next to My Rides and select My Offline Rides.
 This is also a good way to double-check that you’ve actually downloaded the tracks for offline use.
 Click on the route and hit Ride It!
 Then choose Follow Route Line.

-Making Your Ride Count
+Make Every Ride Count

 Whenever you navigate using REVER, you are automatically tracking your ride as well.
 It’s up to you if you want to save it for the memories.
 The best practice for tracking your ride is to save each day of the trip when you get done riding.
 If you don’t have service your ride will be saved to your phone under My Offline Rides and will need to be uploaded later.
 You can simply open the folder and swipe down to sync your ride when you have a connection.